leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-639","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

+> Tip
+>
+> Since the Cash Account is used in many transactions, it is useful to remember the following rule:
+>
+> When the company **receives** cash, **debit** cash
+>
+> When the company **gives** cash, **credit** cash

 ## Interactive Exercise 3 – Account classifications and behaviors

-**Instruction: ** For each one of the accounts listed below, enter the corresponding Account Type and whether an increase in the Account would be a Debit or a Credit.
+**Instruction: ** For each one of the accounts listed below, enter the corresponding Account Type.
+Then type “Debit” if an increase in the Account would be a debit or type “Credit” if an increase would be a credit.

-The list of “Account Types” to choose from are listed below….
+Here is the list of “Account Types” to choose from: Asset, Liability, Stockholders’ Equity, Revenue, Expense

 ```
 [cosmatt-widget]